 Getting money for doing something you love and enjoy has always seemed somewhat unattainable and unrealistic.
 While being a professional gamer seems fun, doing something you love for a living is testing.
 This is mainly due to the fact that you must balance your love for it with the discipline required to do it professionally.
-The important thing to note is that if you have the mentality and commitment, you can make your dream a legitimately attainable goal.
+The important thing to note is that if you have the mentality and commitment, you can make your dream an attainable goal.
 This is, of course, all true in the realm of video gaming and becoming a pro gamer.

 Sound good to you?
 Stay tuned for everything you need to know!

 So, what does a professional gamer do?
 If you thought it was just getting paid to play games, you would be right but also wrong.
-The general idea of being a pro gamer is indeed to participate in tournaments, with the level generally varying depending on standing within the industry.
+The general idea of being a pro gamer is indeed to participate in tournaments.
+With the level generally varying depending on standing within the industry.

 However, plenty has to go in behind the scenes to maintain such a status.
 This includes things beyond just playing the games to a high standard.
 Getting your name out there and generating a reputation can help to extend a sense of longevity.